 Can I Undertake Training Online?

-We’ve readjusted our course offerings at Leading Safety Training to provide informative and accessible health and safety representative training via Zoom.
+We’ve readjusted our course offerings at Leading Safety Training to provide informative and accessible HSR training via Zoom.
 The traditionally face-to-face course can be completed on-site or completed via virtual Training on Zoom.
 We want to make sure all those who wish to complete our training courses can complete them, regardless of whether they require face to face or remote learning environments.

 How Much Does the 5 Day HSR Course Cost?

-At Leading Safety Training, our five-day health and safety representative training costs $690 for public courses and is facilitated through our sister company, Coastal OHS; a SafeWork approved course provider.
+At Leading Safety Training, our five-day training costs $747 for public courses and is facilitated through our sister company, Coastal OHS; a SafeWork approved course provider.
 We also offer on-site delivery of representative Training across NSW.
 If you’d like to learn more about our on-site training course prices, contact our team today for a full price breakdown.